googleforgames/agones/site/content/en/docs/Guides/metrics.md

 are scheduled.
 If you use the above command, with our {{< ghlink href="/build/prometheus.yaml" branch="master" >}}prometheus.yaml{{< /ghlink >}} to set up Prometheus, it will schedule Prometheus pods on nodes tainted with `agones.dev/agones-metrics=true:NoExecute` and labeled with `agones.dev/agones-metrics=true` if available.

-As an example, to set up dedicated node pool for Prometheus on GKE, run the following command before installing Prometheus.
+As an example, to set up a dedicated node pool for Prometheus on GKE, run the following command before installing Prometheus.
 Alternatively you can taint and label nodes manually.

 ```
 gcloud container node-pools create agones-metrics --cluster=... --zone=... \